xod442/stackstorm-tutorial/doc/00_init.md

 If you're doing this at home, you'll need to provision a StackStorm node.
 This can be done by getting acces to a clean installation of Ubuntu Mate: (https://ubuntu-mate.org/blog/ubuntu-mate-xenial-final-release/)

-To setup your workstation check out the guide here(http://www.wookieware.com/st2.PPTX)
+To setup your workstation check out the guide here(http://www.wookieware.com/st2-workstation.pptx)

 # Using the workstation
 Open a terminal window and enter the following command to install a stackstorm server.

-In the terminal elevate privileges by using `sudo su -` At the prompt update Ubuntu with `apt-get update`
+In the terminal elevate privileges by using `sudo su -`

+At the prompt update Ubuntu with `apt-get update`

-Make sure `curl` is up to date with `apt-get install curl` Now install stackstorm with ` curl -sSL https://stackstorm.com/packages/install.sh | bash -s -- --user=st2admin --password='Ch@ngeMe'`
+Make sure `curl` is up to date with `apt-get install curl`

+Now install stackstorm with ` curl -sSL https://stackstorm.com/packages/install.sh | bash -s -- --user=st2admin --password='Ch@ngeMe'`

-Please change the password to something you will remember.
+**NOTE** Please change the password to something you will remember.

 ## Login

 You should now be able to log into stackstorm:
-`st2 login -w st2admin` then enter the password you used in the install above.
+`st2 login -w st2admin` then enter the **password** you used in the install above.

 Verify you have logged into stackstorm by issuing `st2 action list`